Back To Search Results

 Anatomy

 The lumbar spine consists of 5 lumbar vertebral bodies.
-However, there are many anatomical variants; however, identifying a transitional vertebra at the lumbosacral junction as lumbarization of S1 or sacralization of L5 clinically helps during surgical management.
-The attachment of the iliolumbar ligament and the size of the vertebral body helps in identifying the L5 vertebral body; the ligament extends from the L5 transverse process to the iliac crest.
+There are many anatomical variants; however, identifying a transitional vertebra at the lumbosacral junction as lumbarization of S1 or sacralization of L5 clinically helps during surgical management.
+The attachment of the iliolumbar ligament and the vertebral body's size helps identify the L5 vertebral body; the ligament extends from the L5 transverse process to the iliac crest.
 The spinal cord ends approximately at the level of L1-L2.
 The group of nerve roots caudal to this forms the cauda equina, which consists of free-floating nerve roots in the central canal as they exit at the corresponding levels in the lumbosacral spine.

 The disc spaces are composed of the nucleus pulposus and annulus fibrosis.
-The standardized spine nomenclature is based on the recommendations from the American Society for Spine Radiology, American Society for Neuroradiology, and North American Spine Society.
+The standardized spine nomenclature is based on recommendations from the American Society for Spine Radiology, the American Society for Neuroradiology, and the North American Spine Society.
 In 2014, Lumbar Disc Nomenclature: version 2.0 was released, updating the original version from 2001.[5]
 The disc herniations are an extension of the disc material beyond the confines of the disc space.
 Posterior disc herniations contribute to nerve impingements.
 Disc herniations are classified based on the circumference of disc involvement; when less than 25% of the circumference of the disc is involved, it is termed a protrusion, and when it involves greater than 25% of the circumference, it is called a bulge.
 When protrusions have a length greater than the width, they are called extrusions (see Image.
 Lumbar Spine MRI, Disc Extrusion).
 When the extruded disc segment loses contact with the disc, it is called a sequestered disc.
-In the axial plane, disc protrusions are classified based on the location as central, paracentral, foraminal, and extraforaminal.
+In the axial plane, disc protrusions are classified based on their location, which is central, paracentral, foraminal, and extraforaminal.
 Depending on the location of the disc protrusion, different nerve roots are involved.
-For example, a paracentral disc protrusion affects the traversing lower level nerve root, whereas a foraminal disc protrusion affects the exiting nerve root at the same level.
+For example, a paracentral disc protrusion affects the traversing lower-level nerve root, whereas a foraminal disc protrusion affects the exiting nerve root at the same level.

 Plain Films